Gradient-enhancement and Gradient Predictions for Deep Gaussian Process Modeling of Expensive Computer Experiments: Benchmarking

 \section{Benchmarking}

-To validate our methods, we compare the performance of GP, DGP, geGP, and geDGP surrogates in predicting both the response and its gradient on a variety of nonstationary benchmark functions.
-All four of these surrogate variations are fit with the {\tt deepgp} R-package \citep{deepgp} using a fully-Bayesian treatment of kernel hyperparameters (Section~\ref{ss:hyper}).
+To validate our methods, we benchmark our contributions against existing DGP and gradient-enhanced GP methodologies on a variety of nonstationary test functions.
+At this time, there is no alternative software that facilitates gradient-enhancement or gradient predictions with DGPs, so our focus is on comparing our methodology to existing non-enhanced DGP and gradient-enhanced GP implementations.
+For each function, we conduct 30 Monte Carlo repetitions with re-randomized Latin hypercube sampling \citep[LHS;][]{mckay2000comparison} training designs.
+We measure performance on a testing LHS of size $100D$.
+Formulaic details of each test function are provided in Supplement \ref{supp:functions}.
+Reproducible code for all exercises is available in our public git repository.\footnote{\url{https://bitbucket.org/gramacylab/deepgp-ex/}}

+For existing DGP competitors, we originally considered the fully-Bayesian DGP of \citet{sauer2023active} implemented in the {\tt deepgp} package \citep{deepgp} with both the Gaussian and Mat\`{e}rn-$5/2$ kernels and the doubly stochastic variational inference DGP of \citet{salimbeni2017doubly} implemented in the {\tt gpflux} python package \citep{gpflux}.
+For existing geGP competitors, we originally considered the Bayesian implementation offered in the {\tt deepgp} package (which follows the methodology described in this work), the gradient-enhanced kriging implementation provided in the python {\tt Surrogate Modeling Toolbox} \citep{smt}, and the gradient-enhanced kriging implementation of \citet{hung2021random}.
+Further details, results, and discussion of each of these existing methodologies are provided in Supplement \ref{supp:existing}.
+We found that the Bayesian DGPs that use ESS universally outperformed the variational inference DGPs, regardless of the kernel used.
+Similarly, the Bayesian geGP from the {\tt deepgp} package offered consistently better performance than the alternate gradient-enhanced kriging implementations.
+Consequently, we retain only these best performers as comparators here.

+The following results thus contain four unique surrogates, all leveraging Bayesian implementations from the {\tt deepgp} package: a stationary GP as a baseline, a gradient-enhanced GP, a nonstationary DGP, and a nonstationary gradient-enhanced DGP.
+We use Gaussian kernels for each, although the software also offers the Mat\`{e}rn-$5/2$ kernel.
+Since all of these use the same software with consistent implementation choices, we are able to isolate the effects of the GP vs.~the DGP and gradient-enhancement vs.~non-enhancement.

+For this large simulation study, with 30 repetitions of each model across 3 functions, we find it infeasible to manually inspect trace plots to assess burn-in for each Bayesian surrogate.
+Instead, we settle upon default values that proved sufficient in initial testing.
 For our GP and geGP surrogates, we conduct 5,000 MCMC iterations, removing 3,000 for burn-in, then thinning by 2.
 For DGP surrogates, which have much more to infer, we conduct 10,000 MCMC iterations, removing 8,000 for burn-in, then thinning by 2.
 We initialize the latent layer of the DGP and geDGP at the identity mapping: $W^{(0)} = X$ or

 where $X_{\cdot d}$ denotes the $d^\textrm{th}$ column of $X$.
 We use a prior mean of zero on the inner layer, although our software also supports an identity prior mean with the corresponding derivatives (i.e., the columns of $W_\textrm{all}^{(0)}$ above).